pbodybrooks/parker-brook-code-quiz-challenge04/README.md

 ## Description
 This project is a coding quiz that tasks players with answering as many coding-related questions as possible before the time runs out.
 Once the game ends, players can submit their initials and score to a leaderboard where they can compare themselves to past players.

-Link to deployed webpage: https://pbodybrooks.github.io/parker-brook-password-generator-challenge03/
+Link to deployed quiz: https://pbodybrooks.github.io/parker-brook-code-quiz-challenge04/

 ## Screenshot
 ![Screenshot of coding quiz.](assets/images/screenshot.png)